dgerabagi/data-curation-environment/flattened_repo.md

 - **Description:** A plan to integrate VS Code's native diff viewer (`vscode.diff`) for comparing AI-generated file content against the current workspace file, leveraging a TextDocumentContentProvider for in-memory content.
 - **Tags:** feature plan, ui, ux, diff, vscode api, virtual document

 ### A89.
-DCE - vLLM Integration and API Proxy Plan
+DCE - Phase 3 - Hosted LLM & vLLM Integration Plan
-- **Description:** Details the end-to-end plan for integrating the DCE with a remote vLLM instance via a secure proxy server, enabling high-throughput, parallelized AI responses.
+- **Description:** Outlines the architecture and roadmap for integrating the DCE extension with a remote, high-throughput vLLM backend via a secure proxy server.
-- **Tags:** feature plan, vllm, llm, proxy, api, integration, performance
+- **Tags:** feature plan, phase 3, llm, vllm, inference, performance, architecture, proxy

 ### A90.
-AI Ascent - server.ts for DCE Proxy
+AI Ascent - server.ts (Reference)
-- **Description:** A proposed, modified version of the `server.ts` file for the `aiascent.game` project, including a new API endpoint to proxy requests from the DCE to a vLLM server.
+- **Description:** A reference copy of the `server.ts` file from the `aiascent.game` project, used as a baseline for implementing the DCE LLM proxy.
-- **Tags:** code, server, proxy, vllm, nodejs, express
+- **Tags:** reference, source code, backend, nodejs, express

 ### A91.
-AI Ascent - Caddyfile for DCE Proxy
+AI Ascent - Caddyfile (Reference)
-- **Description:** A proposed version of the `Caddyfile` for the `aiascent.game` project, confirming that the existing configuration is sufficient for routing DCE proxy requests.
+- **Description:** A reference copy of the `Caddyfile` from the `aiascent.game` project, used for configuring the web server proxy.
-- **Tags:** code, server, caddy, proxy, configuration
+- **Tags:** reference, configuration, caddy, proxy

+### A92.
+DCE - vLLM Setup Guide
+- **Description:** A step-by-step guide for setting up the vLLM inference server with an OpenAI-compatible API endpoint for use with the DCE.
+- **Tags:** guide, setup, vllm, llm, inference, performance, openai

 ### A200.
 Cycle Log
 - **Description:** A log of all development cycles for historical reference and context.